phuoclv264/android_system_core/init/README.md

 extension.
 There are typically multiple of these in multiple locations on the system, described below.

-`/system/etc/init/hw/init.rc` is the primary .rc file and is loaded by the init executable at the beginning of its execution.
+/init.rc is the primary .rc file and is loaded by the init executable at the beginning of its execution.
 It is responsible for the initial set up of the system.

-Init loads all of the files contained within the `/{system,system_ext,vendor,odm,product}/etc/init/` directories immediately after loading the primary `/system/etc/init/hw/init.rc`.
-This is explained in more details in the [Imports](#imports) section of this file.
+Devices that mount /system, /vendor through the first stage mount mechanism load all of the files contained within the /{system,vendor,odm}/etc/init/ directories immediately after loading the primary /init.rc.
+This is explained in more details in the Imports section of this file.

-Legacy devices without the first stage mount mechanism previously were able to import init scripts during mount_all, however that is deprecated and not allowed for devices launching after Q.
+Legacy devices without the first stage mount mechanism do the following:
+1. /init.rc imports /init.${ro.hardware}.rc which is the primary
+   vendor supplied .rc file.
+2. During the mount\_all command, the init executable loads all of the files contained within the /{system,vendor,odm}/etc/init/ directories.
+   These directories are intended for all Actions and Services used after file system mounting.

+One may specify paths in the mount\_all command line to have it import .rc files at the specified paths instead of the default ones listed above.
+This is primarily for supporting factory mode and other non-standard boot modes.
+The three default paths should be used for the normal boot process.

 The intention of these directories is:

-   1. /system/etc/init/ is for core system items such as SurfaceFlinger, MediaService, and logd.
+   1. /system/etc/init/ is for core system items such as SurfaceFlinger, MediaService, and logcatd.
    2. /vendor/etc/init/ is for SoC vendor items such as actions or daemons needed for core SoC functionality.
    3. /odm/etc/init/ is for device manufacturer items such as